openstack-archive/ansible-role-openstack-operations/README-backup-ops.md

 * Target Hosts needs access to the `mysql` package.
 Tasks in the backup and restore files will attempt to install it.
 * When restoring to Galera, the Control Host requires the `pacemaker_resource` module.
 You can obtain this module from the `ansible-pacemaker` RPM.
 If your operating system does not have access to this package, you can clone the [ansible-pacemaker git repo](https://github.com/redhat-openstack/ansible-pacemaker).
 When running a restore playbook, include the `ansible-pacemaker` module using the `-M` option (e.g. `ansible-playbook -M /usr/share/ansible-modules ...`)

+Filesystem
+* It has no special requirements, only the `tar` command is going to be used.

 ## Task Files ##

 The following is a list of the task files used in the backup and restore process.